Decision #1: Focus on One Talent

 Have you ever noticed that the people who make it to the top tend to have friends there too?
 Although success isn’t contagious, getting involved with people who have made it big will inspire you and help you to get ahead too.
 Identify the experts in your field, join their groups, become one of their students, apprentices or employees, get on their team, attend their presentations, befriend them, partner with them or marry them.
 (Unless of course they’re already married).

-Decision #3: Be the Best in the World
+Decision #3: Decide to Be the Best in the World

 It’s obvious that decisions determine your destiny.
 What’s not obvious is why you must choose to be the best in the world.
 Here’s why: If you don’t make the decision to be the best in the world you won’t know what your best is.
 But if you decide to be the best in the world, you’ll aim high enough to find out . . . and get there!